 Creating a unique topic is crucial to success.

 I help aspiring or struggling travel bloggers learn how to create a blog that positions themselves as an authority in a saturated market, so they can build a successful blog business that allows them to travel the world.
-If you have no idea what topic you want to get into, stop reading this article and sign up to my group coaching program now.
+If you have no idea what topic you want to get into, stop reading this article and sign up to my travel blogging course now.
 Even if you have no idea on the name or topic then I can help you find this with my framework!

 When you find your niche, list 100 article ideas that you could write about.
 You want to become an authority in that niche and by doing that you need to have a lot of good quality content that is answering your audience’s questions.

-2. Branding the blog and picking a name
+2. Branding your travel blog and picking a name

 Now that you should have a niche and know the kind of people you want to attract it’s time to think a little about branding.
 Branding is important because it’s what gives you your uniqueness and so your name sticks in people’s minds.
 A great way to do this is to create a mood board online or on paper.